top of page

 Who is "Jack the Dog" - what does a cute little dog has to do with FFP?

-Policies, statutes and accounting are stored in the central Excel document "FOOD FOR PHILIPPINES.xlsx".
+Policies, statutes and accounting/budget are stored in our “EXCEL Zentraldokument Verein FFP.xlsx”.
 Where exactly?

 How is the non-profit association "FOOD FOR PHILIPPINES (FFP)" organized?